semaphoreci/docs/docs/essentials/using-secrets.md

 ---
-Description: This page shows you how to use secrets to store and access sensitive data such as API keys, passwords, certificates, SSH keys, or other sensitive data.
+Description: This page shows you how to use secrets to store and access sensitive data such as API keys, passwords, certificates, SSH keys, etc.
 ---

 # Secrets